Jodie Foster: Career beginnings

 Foster also appeared in films, mostly for Disney.
 After a role in the television film Menace on the Mountain (1970), she made her feature film debut in Napoleon and Samantha (1972), playing a girl who befriends a boy, played by Johnny Whitaker, and his pet lion.
 She was accidentally grabbed by the lion on set, which left her with scars on her back.
 Her other early film work includes the Raquel Welch vehicle Kansas City Bomber (1972), the Western One Little Indian (1973), the Mark Twain adaptation Tom Sawyer (1973), and Martin Scorsese's Alice Doesn't Live Here Anymore (1974), in which she appeared in a supporting role as a "Ripple-drinking street kid".

-Foster said she loved acting as a child, and values her early work for the experience it gave her: "Some people get quick breaks and declare, 'I'll never do commercials!
+Foster said she loved acting as a child and values her early work for the experience it gave her: "Some people get quick breaks and declare, 'I'll never do commercials!
 That's so lowbrow!'
 I want to tell them, 'Well, I'm real glad you've got a pretty face, because I worked for 20 years doing that stuff and I feel it's really invaluable; it really taught me a lot.'"

-1976–1980: Taxi Driver and teenage stardom
+1970s: Taxi Driver and teenage stardom

-Foster's mother was concerned that her daughter's career would end by the time she grew out of playing children, and decided that Foster should also begin acting in films for adult audiences.
+Foster's mother was concerned that her daughter's career would end by the time she grew out of playing children and decided that Foster should also begin acting in films for adult audiences.
 After the minor supporting role in Alice, Scorsese cast her in the role of a child prostitute in Taxi Driver (1976).
 To be able to do the film, Foster had to undergo psychiatric assessment and was accompanied by a social worker on set.
-Her older sister acted as her stand-in in sexually suggestive scenes.
+Her older sister Connie acted as her stand-in in sexually suggestive scenes.
 Foster later commented on the role, saying that she hated "the idea that everybody thinks if a kid's going to be an actress it means that she has to play Shirley Temple or someone's little sister."
 During the filming, Foster developed a bond with co-star Robert De Niro, who saw "serious potential" in her and dedicated time rehearsing scenes with her.

-She described Taxi Driver as a life-changing experience and stated that it was "the first time anyone asked me to create a character that wasn't myself.
+Foster called Taxi Driver a life-changing experience and said it was "the first time anyone asked me to create a character that wasn't myself.
 It was the first time I realized that acting wasn't this hobby you just sort of did, but that there was actually some craft."
-Taxi Driver won the Palme d'Or at the Cannes Film Festival; Foster also impressed journalists when she acted as a French interpreter at the press conference.
+Taxi Driver won the Palme d'Or at the Cannes Film Festival, where Foster impressed journalists when she acted as a French interpreter at the press conference.
 Taxi Driver was a critical and commercial success, and earned her a supporting actress Academy Award nomination, as well as two BAFTAs, a David di Donatello and a National Society of Film Critics award.
 The film is considered one of the best in history by the American Film Institute and Sight & Sound, and has been preserved in the National Film Registry.